Residential respite for children and young adults

 What will our child experience?

 - A 'home away from home' environment.
-We know that we can never replace home but we aim to make our respite homes small, cosy and family friendly
+We know we can never replace home but we aim to make our respite homes small, cosy and family friendly

 - Consistency and routine according to their needs